 About this Course

-This online course provides a powerful new perspective to approach water-related challenges holistically and strive to meet the ever-growing need of water professional to help transitioning the existing conventional cities to the cities of the future through sustainable urban water management and water sensitive approaches.
+This course provides a powerful new perspective to approach water-related challenges holistically and strive to meet the ever-growing need of water professional to help transitioning the existing conventional cities to the cities of the future through integrated urban water management, water sensitive and water wise approaches.

-- to provide a broader understanding of water resources planning approach for sustainable development;
+- To provide a broader understanding of innovative integrated urban water management and water wise approaches for sustainable development.

-- to introduce multiple benefits of water sensitive urban design and green infrastructure systems for stormwater management and flood protection;
+- To discuss multiple benefits of water sensitive urban design and green infrastructure systems for urban water security.

 The course is structured by modules.
 Each module will run for one week, during which course participants must read basic contents and participate in suggested activities.